GMP Standard Operating Procedures (SOP)

 Archiving of Laboratory Documentation

 A Certificate of Analysis refers to the results sheet accompanying any batch imported (external C/A) or locally manufactured product going out to Export countries.
-GMP documentation is any procedure, control, record, distribution, related record, or electronic file that is required to be retained as evidence of compliance with GMP.
+GMP documentation is any procedure, control, record, distribution, related record, or electronic file that must be retained as evidence of compliance with GMP.

 Reference Standards